Mega Man: Mega Man Star Force

-A follow-up to the Mega Man Battle Network series and released on the Nintendo DS, The Star Force series' marks the 20th anniversary of the Mega Man franchise.
+A follow-up to the Mega Man Battle Network series and released on the Nintendo DS, the Star Force series marks the 20th anniversary of the Mega Man franchise.
 Star Force takes place roughly 200 years after the events of Battle Network, where network technology has progressed with electromagnetic wave technology to connect the world via radio waves.
 The series follows a boy named Geo Stelar, who lost his father after a space incident, and Omega-Xis, an extraterrestrial EM-wave fugitive arriving on Earth.
 The two transform into an EM-Human being known as "Mega Man," and as they explore both the real world and the EM-world, they face off against malicious EM-beings like Omega-Xis merging with other humans for their malicious intentions.

 The Star Force games are similar to the Battle Network games, in which players must use a select number of Battle Cards on a folder deck to attack enemies.
 However, unlike Battle Network, combat takes place in 3D space, with most of the grid occupied by enemies, and the player having only a 1x3 grid to move, making combat much faster-paced and focusing more on player reflexes and quick-reaction time from an opening.
 To compensate, the collectible card system has been simplified, and players were given the "Mega Attack" ability which allows the player to lock on and move straight to the enemy to attack, and a regenerating shield that can deflect most attacks.

 Like Battle Network, multiple merchandise and toys have been created for this series, such as add-on accessories for the Nintendo DS, as well as physical Battle Cards that can be used in-game.
 An anime based on this series began airing on TV Tokyo in October 2006 for 76 episodes.
-A remake of the first Battle Network game, "Operation Shooting Star", features crossover content between Battle Network and Star Force and was released exclusively in Japan in 2009.
+A remake of the first Battle Network game, "Operate Shooting Star", features crossover content between Battle Network and Star Force and was released exclusively in Japan in 2009.

 The Star Force series received lukewarm reception from critics, who were disappointed by its lack of evolution from the Mega Man Battle Network series, criticizing the lack of innovation in its gameplay, graphics and concepts, and was not as commercially successful as its predecessor.
-While the first game had some commercial success, critical reception for the next two games would remain lackluster, especially for Mega Man Star Force 2, and sales declined.
-Because of the low sales, a fourth game, which was halfway through development, was cancelled.
-It has since gained a cult-following in its later years.

-With the series third installment completing the story arc that started in the first game, Star Force became the third series in the Mega Man franchise to have a proper conclusion.
+While the first game had some commercial success, the reception for the next two games remained lackluster, especially for Mega Man Star Force 2 and sales declined.
+Because of low sales, a fourth game, which was halfway through development, was canceled.
+It has since gained a cult following in its later years.
+With the series' third installment completing the story arc which started in the first game, Star Force became the third series in the Mega Man franchise to have a proper conclusion.